Britain to give grocery industry watchdog more power

 The government believes the proposed measures will become law before the May 7 general election.

-The spotlight on supermarkets’ relationship with suppliers intensified last year after a 263 million pounds ($398 million) accounting scandal at Tesco (TSCO.L), Britain’s biggest retailer, caused by booking deals with suppliers too early.
+The spotlight on supermarkets’ relationship with suppliers intensified last year after a 263 million pounds ($398 million) accounting scandal at Tesco, Britain’s biggest retailer, caused by booking deals with suppliers too early.

 The GCA was created in 2013 to enforce the Groceries Supply Code of Practice that, since 2009, has governed the commercial relationships between the UK’s 10 largest supermarkets and their direct suppliers of food, drinks, and a range of household products.